Selecting energy-momentum trace dependent gravity theories with LSS: Numerical results and data analysis

-We adopt $k = 0.1hMpc^{-1}$ for the wavenumber appearing in \eqref{deltaprime} since it corresponds scales inside the horizon until today.
-In all of our results the initial conditions are taken at the matter-radiation equality and they are set with the help of the CAMB code \cite{Lewis:1999bs}.
+Our equation \eqref{dc1} for the evolution of $\delta$ is scale-dependent and valid in the linear regime.
+It is expected to break down for non-linear modes.
+We therefore adopt $k = 0.1hMpc^{-1}$ for the wavenumber appearing in \eqref{deltaprime} and \eqref{delta} in order to keep safely within the linear regime.
+This choice also maximizes the contribution of the $k^2$ dependent terms in \eqref{deltaprime} and \eqref{delta}.
+In all of our results the initial conditions are taken at the matter-radiation equality and they are set with the help of the CAMB code \cite{Lewis:1999bs} for the scale $k = 0.1hMpc^{-1}$.
 Specifically, we fix initial conditions for the density contrast of order $\delta(z_{eq}) \sim 10^{-4}$ where $z_{eq}=3400$ refers to the matter-radiation equality in the concordance $\Lambda$CDM cosmology.
+This assumption simplifies the analysis and is widely adopted in the literature.

 After calculating the evolution of the matter density contrast $\delta$, we can compare the perturbative dynamics of $f(R,T)$ models with recent available data from LSS surveys.
 In this task, the relevant quantity is the combination $f \sigma_8$ where $f$ is the growth rate given by